Pork adobo (adobong baboy) with rice

 Directions

-• *Begin by searing your pork on all sides.
+• Begin by searing your pork on all sides until golden in color.
 Scoop out any rendered fat if desired.

 • Add in the garlic, bay leaves, and black peppercorns.
 Stir and let the aromatics/spices toast for about 1 minute, or until fragrant.